mdhiggins/ESP8266-HTTP-IR-Blaster/README.md

 After flashing, you can use the device like so:

-1. Device will boot into WiFi access point mode initially with SSID `IRBlaster Configuration`, IP address `192.168.4.1`.
+1. Device will boot into WiFi access point mode initially with SSID `IR Controller Configuration`, IP address `192.168.4.1`.
 Connect to this and configure your access point settings using WiFi Manager.
 If your router supports mDNS/Bonjour you can now access your device on your local network via the hostname you specified (`http://hostname.local:port/`), otherwise via its local IP address (this IP address is displayed on the serial output)
 2. Forward whichever port your ESP8266 web server is running on so that it can be accessed from outside your local network, this is critical since Alexa commands come from Amazon's servers, not locally
 3. Download the IR Controller Alexa skill and start creating your devices.
 Each IR command will require a URL which can be saved.
 Choose whichever functionality you desire.
 Information on creating the URLs can be found below